Skip to content

 ISecureChannelProtocolChannel lifecycle: Open, Close, SendRequest, RenewToken

-ITransportTransportTCP connection and message framing
+ITransportTransportTCP, HTTPS, or WebSocket connection and message framing

 Client Layer